bancobpi/style-guide/README.md

 ![Logo_BPI_CxB.png](./images/logo_BPI_CxB.png)

 ## Description
-Guidelines for the API design and development at BPI Bank.
+Guidelines for the API design and development at Banco BPI.

 ## Goal
 The purpose of this repository is to provide a live style guide that helps teams in API modeling, with validations that can be performed during modeling and during the API lifecycle.